fritzone/obfy/README.md

 #### Altering the control flow of the application

-Sometimes there is a need to alter the execution flow of a loop, c++ has support for this operation by providing the `continue` and `break` statements.
+Sometimes there is a need to alter the execution flow of a loop, C++ has support for this operation by providing the `continue` and `break` statements.
 The framework offers the `CONTINUE` and `BREAK` macros to achieve this goal.

 ##### The `CONTINUE` statement

 The `CONTINUE` statement will skip all statements that follow him in the body of the loop, thus altering the flow of the application.

 Here is an example for the `CONTINUE` used in a `FOR` loop: